 As a USAT Parafriendly Triathlon we will now be hosting male and female paratriathletes in both wheelchair and ambulatory divisions starting at 11:45am.

 When you finish the swim you will be able to step into the locker rooms to dry off and change to biking and running clothes if you prefer.
 The locker rooms are located poolside as you leave the pool.
 Please get yourself comfortable for the bike and run.
 We suggest leaving your towel and dry clothes in the locker room while swimming.
 They will be safe during the swim.

 All ages are welcome and Clydesdales, Athenas and teams are encouraged to enter.
 An awards ceremony will follow after the last runner crosses the finish line.
 Steve is the race director and can be reached by email at email@example.com.

-Post race dinner of chicken and noodles, green beans and dessert will be provided to all racers.
+Post race dinner of chicken and noodles, green beans (or similar) and dessert will be provided to all racers.

 Additional dinner tickets should be ordered in advance for $6 a person on line or race day.

 Racers should tune to 1610 am for the latest race information.
 Post race showers will be available at the PORTA pool.

 The final shirt order will be placed by Thursday a.m..
 Any extras will be on a first come basis.
 You can still register thru and on race day but no shirt is guaranteed.
 The on-line shirt option will be turned off Wed. night